Boaz Arzi, DVM, DAVDC, EVDC

 My current research fields are 1) regenerating the mandibular bone after resective surgery or due to defect non-unions.
 This project combines the use of BMP-2 and a scaffold and efforts towards understanding stem-cells recruitments locally and systemically 2) adipose-derived mesanchymal stem cells for the treatment of feline gingivostomatitis.
-3) the biomechanics of mandibular reconstruction as dependent on the fixation method.
-4) Temporomandibular joint (TMJ) disorders among the mammalian species.
+3) the biomechanics and kinematics of mandibular reconstruction in dogs and cats 4) Temporomandibular joint (TMJ) disorders, diagnistics and treatments studies.
 These projects extend and bridge the clinical practice at the UC Davis VMTH on one side and basic and regenerative laboratory science on the other side.

 Please visit Dr. Arzi’s website at: http://www.vetmed.ucdavis.edu/vorl/research-programs/oral-maxillofacial-regeneration/index.cfm

 Department of Entomology & UCD Comprehensive Cancer Center

 Director, NIEHS-UCD Superfund Research Program

 PI, NIH Biotechnology Training Program

 (See also: Arthritis/Degenerative Disease, Anesthesia/Pain Management, Food Animal Medicine, Pharmacology)

 Dr. Hammock’s laboratory has a long collaboration with faculty and students in the school of veterinary medicine.
 His laboratory develops mass spectral and biosensor analytical methods for environmental contaminants and drugs in companion animals.
 The laboratory is working on a new branch of the arachidonic acid cascade and is developing drugs to block arthritic and laminitic inflammation in horses and inflammatory and post surgical pain in dogs and cats associated with injury, diabetes, age and other criteria.